epmatsw/goose/README.md

 For every song in the setlist archive we count how many times it appears globally.
 Each song instance in a show contributes a rarity value:

 ```
+playsPct = 100 * (showsFeaturingSong / showsSinceFirstPerformance)
-rarity = min(1 / plays, 1 / 3) * (1 - 0.5 * isCover)
+rarity = min(1 / playsPct, 1 / 3) * (1 - 0.5 * isCover)
 ```

-where `plays` is the global count for that song and `isCover` equals 1 when the song is marked as a cover.
+`showsSinceFirstPerformance` considers only shows that happened after the song debuted (inclusive).
 A show’s rarity score is the sum of the rarity contributions for all songs performed in that show.